National Drug

 Founder

 Jason is a 27-year veteran of Correctional Law Enforcement.
 He lives outside Birmingham, Alabama with his wife and two stepdaughters.
-He is the founder of Reformation 319 and currently works for a large Christian non-profit prison ministry organization.
+He is the founder of Reformation 319 and is currently working on his Bachelor of Science Religion: Christian Counseling degree from Liberty University.
 Jason recognized his calling was to assist correctional staff and the incarcerated to change the cultural environment of our prisons.
-He has his certification in Pastoral Leadership from Highlands College and is currently working on his Bachelor of Science Religion in Christian Counseling from Liberty University Online.
+Just a few years before he retired from the Federal Bureau of Prisons, he attended Highlands College and received his certification in Pastoral Leadership.
 He has worked male and female prisons, detention centers, medical facilities, low, medium, and USP’s.

 Amanda Zaharis